Understanding Relationships such as Entity Assocations

 Invented by Peter Jin Hong, Pravir K. Gupta, Nathaniel J. Gaylinn, Ramakrishnan Kazhiyur-Mannar, Kavi J. Goel, Omer Bar-or, Jack W. Menzel, Christina R. Dhanaraj, Jared L. Levy, Shashidhar A. Thakur, Grace Chung, and Benson Tsai

 Filed: February 22, 2013

-- Receiving search results for the search query;
+- Search results for the search query;

-- Transmitting information identifying the one or more entities of the second entity type as part of the response to the search query.
+- Transmitting information identifying one or more entities of the second entity type as part of the response to the search query.

-Ranking scores for Related entities can be based at least in part on:
+These scores can be in part on: